brandonjaipersaud/piazza-qabot-gpt/README.md

 This repo implements a question-answering system that uses decomposed prompting [1] to answer questions on the Piazza discussion board.
 We have a paper that is currently under review at AIED and ITiCSE 2023 which will be linked here after it is finished being reviewed.

-This repo allows you to perform question classification/answering and various other tasks such as csv augmentation and computing metrics.
+This repo allows you to perform tasks such as the following:
+- question classification/answering
+- csv augmentation
+- computing metrics
+- deploy the bot on your Piazza instance
+- scrape Piazza posts

 ## Environment Setup